Vallarta Botanical Gardens: a PV must-see

 There’s nothing more energizing, yet serene, than meandering through a beautiful botanical garden.
 The Vallarta Botanical Gardens in Puerto Vallarta, Mexico, are no exception.

+The Vallarta Botanical Gardens have repeatedly been named to the “Top 10 North American Gardens Worth Travelling For” list and I can see why.
 I was impressed with the natural layout and variety of flora that the PV Gardens offer.
 “We really love being able to preserve and conserve the puzzle of local ecology here,” says Neil Gerlowski, executive director of the Vallarta Botanical Garden.

 “We’re the stewards and caretakers of these plants and will return these illegally acquired plants back to the wild when they are ready.
 People think it’s alright to plant them in their home gardens, but it definitely is not,” says Gerlowski.